kakudesu/fullstack/u/CV.md

 * 2013.11 ~ 2015.3 Firmware Software Engineer @ Shanghai branch office of Taiwan Dediprog technology. ,Ltd.
   * Developed new architecture software for automatic flash machine, expanded new featured and inproved performance, which made is possiable to flash about **2.5 times** faster and limit bad rate in **0.05%**,matched BPM and won more favor of Guangdong Midea.
-  * Part-time of engineer of develop iOS client of digital TV remoting in 2014.
+  * Part-time of engineer to develop iOS client of digital TV remoting in 2014.

 * 2012.13 ~ 2013.11 Internship & Embedded Software Engineer @ Wuhan Point Line technology Co. ,Ltd.
   * Designed and simulated lgorithm of electronic power analize model, Improve the accuracy from 0.5% to **0.2%**, which reached the 2s level.